rsehgal/barcQ/README.md

 Here you can create the quantum circuit.

-To see the complete thing in action, you need to install **CherryPy** webserver.
+To see the complete thing in action, you need to install **CherryPy** framework.

 Once **CherryPy** is installed then run the **backend/cherryPyWork/pythonBackend.py** python file.
 This will start the webserver at port 8000 of localhost, and now it can process the circuit using